-- i No more than one full-time equivalent person who permanently resides elsewhere than on the site may be employed in undertaking an activity on the site. - ii All manufacturing, altering, repairing, dismantling or processing of any materials, goods or articles associated with an activity shall be carried out within a building. - iii Hours of Operation the maximum total number of hours the site shall be open to visitors, clients or deliveries shall be 50 hours per week.
-All activities associated with the home occupation or non-residential use of the site shall be restricted to within the following hours: - 0700 2000 Monday to Friday; and - 0800 2000 Saturday, Sunday and Public Holidays - except: where the activity is carried out entirely within a building; and where each person involved in the activity resides permanently on the site. - 9.7 Aircraft No activity shall involve the take-off or landing of aircraft, other than for emergency services landing and rescues, or civil defence purposes.
+- No more than one full-time equivalent person who permanently resides elsewhere than on the site may be employed in undertaking an activity on the site. - ii All manufacturing, altering, repairing, dismantling or processing of any materials, goods or articles associated with an activity shall be carried out within a building. - Hours of Operation the maximum total number of hours the site shall be open to visitors, clients or deliveries shall be 50 hours per week.
+All activities associated with the home occupation or non-residential use of the site shall be restricted to within the following hours: - 0700 2000 Monday to Friday; and - 0800 2000 Saturday, Sunday and Public Holidays except: where the activity is carried out entirely within a building; and where each person involved in the activity resides permanently on the site.

+- 9.7 Aircraft No activity shall involve the take-off or landing of aircraft, other than for emergency services landing and rescues, or civil defence purposes. - 9.8 Vegetation Clearance Clearance of indigenous shrubland shall be limited to those areas required for the establishment and occupation of buildings, access and services.